k2view-academy/K2View-Academy/articles/19_Broadway/actors/08_sequence_implementation_guide.md

 * Store the relation between the old and the new sequence.
 To do so, create a flow that will store these values in Cassandra **TDM_SEQ_MAPPING** table under the [k2masking keyspace](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md), for example for reporting purpose.

 * Clone the entities when required.
 Different sequence values are generated per each one of the cloned entity.
+This functionality is supported as part of TDM7 implementation. <!--add link to TDM7-->